SWPPP inspections are legally required compliance checks tied directly to your NPDES permit coverage.

 SWPPP inspections are vital for the health and environmental safety of any construction project.

-While they are required by the EPA, they also yield several benefits to construction managers that may be overlooked.
+In addition to being a required compliance measure by the EPA, they also yield several benefits to construction managers that may be overlooked.

-- Identify Issues Early in Projects: An SWPPP inspection will identify any BMPs that require replacement or are not working efficiently enough.
-This will save you headaches down the road from potential issues that can lead to increased costs via site restoration and fines.
+- Identify Issues Early in Projects: An SWPPP inspection will identify any BMPs that require replacement or are not functioning efficiently.
+This will save you headaches down the road by preventing potential issues that can lead to increased costs from site restoration and fines.

-- Ensure Regulatory Compliance: Inspections by a third-party inspector ensure you properly adhere to all NPDES and EPA requirements.
+- Ensure Regulatory Compliance: Third-party inspections confirm that you comply with all NPDES and EPA requirements.

-- Promote Long-Term Sustainability: SWPPP inspections help increase the efficiency of your operation, allowing you to avoid costly mistakes and maintain the integrity of your worksite.
+- Promote Long-Term Sustainability: SWPPP inspections help improve operational efficiency, allowing you to avoid costly mistakes and maintain the integrity of your worksite.

 How Often Are SWPPP Inspections Required?

-Inspection frequency varies by state, but the EPA recommends most inspections take place every 7-14 days or after a rain event of 0.25 inches or more.
+SWPPP inspection frequency varies by state, but the EPA recommends that most inspections occur every 7-14 days or after a rain event of 0.25 inches or more.
 Inspections can occur more frequently depending on the type of site activity and its proximity to public water sources.

 Who Conducts an SWPPP Inspection?